NITYANANDA/tsf/examples/README.txt

 OSGi container that can be obtained from: http://www.talend.com/download.php#SF

+jaxws-ws-trust: demonstrates having a SOAP client use CXF's stsclient to make a call to a Metro Secure Token Service (STS) and subsequently using the SAML token received to make a web service call to a CXF web service provider.

 jaxws-jms-spec: demonstrates using JAX-WS clients and servers to talk SOAP over JMS, but using the SOAP/JMS Specification for